cms-outreach/ispy-webgl/README.md

 Clone this repository and in the `ispy-webgl/` run either `python -m http.server` (python3) or `python -m SimpleHTTPServer` (python2.7).
 Then go to `http://localhost:8000` in your browser.

-### How do I hide/show objects like jets?

-Objects like particle flow jets can be hidden by hovering over them in the display (and the color will change to gray).
-Press `H` to hide the jet.
-Press `S` to show.
-Note that the hidden objects are put in a list so hide and show are push and pop actions, respectively.

 ### Does this run on a touch-screen like a tablet or phone?

 Yes, it should.
 You will not have access to certain click events though.